-Real, restaurant-style salsa with rich, roasted tomato flavor, is as close as your nearest sheet pan!
+Celebrate Cinco de Mayo AND Taco Tuesday with this real, restaurant-style salsa, Packed with rich, roasted tomato flavor, it's as close as your nearest sheet pan!

-On a side note – The one thing I do not love about my sheet pan is cleaning up the cooked on junk.
-So if that prevents you from using it more frequently, it's so worth it to invest in a Silpat silicone cooking/baking mat which just rinses clean in about half a second.
-Or - just keep several boxes of Reynolds precut parchment paper on hand. (not sponsored, I just love it).
+On a side note - One thing I do not love is cleaning a sheet pan. if that's you too, it's so worth it to invest in a Silpat silicone cooking/baking mat which just rinses clean in about half a second.
+Or - just keep several boxes of Reynolds precut parchment paper on hand.
+It's a lifesaver!

 - 2 large jalapeños stems and seeds removed, and sliced in half lengthwise